 They responded positively saying they would be happy to create one nearby very soon, we requested a sacred geometry design based on the flower of life.
 We were disappointed when no new circles were reported during the two remaining days of our trip.

 However three days after our tour finished, just fifteen miles from our base, a gigantic geometric formation was discovered at White Sheet Hill near Mere, Wiltshire.
 It is stunning in its scale, symmetry and complexity

 It took me a while to figure it out, but when I did I was absolutely staggered when I realised what it contained, I could barely believe what I was seeing.
 This complex, apparently abstract design bears testimony to the fact that not only are the circle-makers communicating with us, we are communicating with them.
 They have finally proven their existence as sentient beings ready to communicate in a two way dialogue with humans who attune to unconditional love.

 The White Sheet Hill formation fits perfectly within the flower of life, the design we had requested days earlier.

-Raym is a practicing shaman who teaches his Crystal Dreaming technique to practitioners worldwide.
+Raym is a practicing shaman who teaches his Crystal Dreaming® technique to practitioners worldwide.
 He takes crop circle and sacred sites tours to the UK annually.
-More stories in his book Spirit World.
+More stories here...
+Diary of an Urban Shaman.

 Copyright© This column may not reproduced, stored in a retrieval system or transmitted in any form or by any means, either in whole or in part, without prior written permission of the author Raym Richards.